Een nieuw (en oeroud) perspectief

 I find these thoughts invariably mindboggling, humbling and also comforting: it really doesn’t look like we’re alone.

-It gets even crazier if you consider that our galaxy is just a medium-sized one of countless galaxies in the known Universe - the count is at about four hundred billion now (lower end of estimates is two hundred billion, upper end of estimates is two trillion)- so if we keep the median numbers there could be as many as one hundred thousand times four hundred billion civilisations in the known Universe.
+It gets even crazier if you consider that our galaxy is just a medium-sized one of countless galaxies in the known Universe - the count is at about two trillion now - so if we keep the median numbers there could be as many as one hundred thousand times two trillion civilisations in the known Universe.
 I don’t know if there is a name for such a number, but it’s certainly A LOT.

-And even if we go way below the minimum suggested by the Drake Equation and assume there is on average only one civilisation per galaxy, we’d still be talking 400 billion civilisations in our Universe.
+And even if we go way below the minimum suggested by the Drake Equation and assume there is on average only one civilisation per galaxy, we’d still be talking two trillion civilisations in our Universe.

 Scarcity-mentality is not a defining quality of the Universe, that’s for sure.